Guyana officially registers protest over seizure of boats by Venezuela

 The captains of both fishing vessels were instructed to chart a course to Port Guiria where the boats and crew have been detained.

-Todd on Monday called for Venezuela to operate in a manner consistent with international rule of law.
+Minister Todd yesterday called for Venezuela to operate in a manner consistent with international rule of law.

 He reiterated Guyana's commitment to the International Court of Justice (ICJ) as a means of bringing to a close the Guyana-Venezuela border controversy.